linode/docs/docs/guides/networking/dns/introduction-to-dns-on-linux/index.md

 Linode is not a registrar.
 This step is performed at a third-party registrar such as [Dynadot](https://www.dynadot.com/account/signin.html), [GoDaddy](https://www.godaddy.com/), or [Hover](https://www.hover.com/domains).
 You must use the registrar where your domain is registered.
 {{< /note >}}

-Every registrar’s management tools allow you to delegate DNS to one or more name servers for your domain.
-Usually, the registrar needs the hostname and IP address(es) for each name server.
-Be sure to point to the new name server, and double-check its hostname and address(es).
+Every registrar’s management tool allows you to delegate DNS to two or more name servers for your domain.
+Usually, the registrar needs the hostname and IP addresses for each name server.
+Be sure to point to the new name server twice, as `ns1.example.com` and as `ns2.example.com`, and provide the same IP address for both.

 In theory, delegation changes can take 24-48 hours to propagate through the global Internet.
 However, in practice propagation usually happens much faster, often in 5 minutes or less.